taikatta/Konyvkucko/README.md

 ### Media

 The first background photo was taken from [Stavros Sotiriou's](https://ssaphoto.co.uk/deansgrange-library) website.
+I have Stavros' permission to use the photo in my project.

 The second and third background photos are mine.
 The photos in slideshow were also taken by me.